Exopterygota

 The Exopterygota are a highly diverse insect superorder, with at least 130,000 living species divided between 15 orders.
 They include cockroaches, termites, grasshoppers, thrips, lice and stick insects, among many other types of insects.

-They are distinguished from the Endopterygota (or Holometabola) by the way in which their wings develop.
+Exopterygota are distinguished from the Endopterygota (or Holometabola) by the way their wings develop.
 Endopterygota (meaning literally "internal winged forms") develop wings inside the body and undergo an elaborate metamorphosis involving a pupal stage.
 Exopterygota ("external winged forms") develop wings on the outside of their bodies without going through a true pupal stage, though a few have something resembling a pupa (e.g., Aleyrodidae).

 Ephemeroptera (mayflies) and Odonata (dragonflies and damselflies) also have gradual wing development, this being a plesiomorphic trait.
 These two orders belong to the infraclass Palaeoptera however, which is not included in Neoptera.
 As opposed to Neoptera, they cannot fold their wings over their back in the horizontal plane, only vertically (as damselflies do) if at all.